ssreekanth2000/project_2/report2.md

 Now I am going to build a regression model to predict confidence in the government.

 On the basis of the correlations and graphs we have seen above the following factors seems logical,
-* Age:- We can see a very significant age effect in the graph where we have grouped by cohort.
+* Age:- We can see a pretty big age effect in the graph where we have grouped by cohort.
 We are also including the quadratic term for age as there is also a non-linear relationship.

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/exe_cohort.png)